-Associate of Applied Science in Early Education and Family Studies Outcomes
+Associate of Applied Science in Early Childhood Education Outcomes

-Students who complete this degree should be able to:
+Students who complete this degree will be able to:

-- Identify and conduct themselves as members of the early childhood profession.
+- Use collaborative, reflective, and intentional practice in their work with young children and as members of the early childhood profession.